cogsys-tuebingen/PAL/README.md

 ## Pytorch implementation:
 - Runs with PyTorch 1.0
 - Uses tensorboardX for plotting
-- parabola approximations and loss lines can be plotted
+- Parabola approximations and loss lines can be plotted

 ## Tensorflow implementation: